AEROMORPH TEAM

 Jeffrey Hill

-Jeffrey Hill is a senior in mechanical engineering at FAMU-FSU College of Engineering who specializes in thermal fluids.
+Jeffrey Hill is a BS-MS student in mechanical engineering at FAMU-FSU College of Engineering who specializes in thermal fluids.
 For the past 2 years, he has served as a teaching assistant for multiple classes promoting the growth and understanding of other prospective engineers.
 Currently, his interests lie in hypersonic flow studies and Computational Fluid Dynamics where he hopes to find a career in the coming years.
-As a BS/MS student, he is also looking to graduate with a Master of Science in Mechanical Engineering next spring.
+As a BS/MS student, he is looking to graduate with a Master of Science in Mechanical Engineering in the spring of 2026.
 Outside the classroom, he enjoys spending time with friends and being outdoors where he hopes to visit Patagonia and the south of Argentina.

 Austin Vera